Research Opportunities

 The Swigart/Gold Doctoral Award for Scholarship in Nursing Ethics provides support to PhD students who are developing a dissertation focused on ethics-related topics.
 Possible foci are issues of discrimination in health care, ethical problems in clinical practice, care of vulnerable populations, palliative care, death and dying, quality of life, issues of human or women’s rights, and methods for teaching nursing ethics.
 Selection of award recipients will be made by current nursing ethics faculty and as customary will be approved by the Dean of the School of Nursing.

-If you are interested in applying for more than one PhD student research award, please submit one application and indicate your award interest using the attached checklist.
+If you are interested in applying for more than one PhD student research award, ease submit the checklist.
 At most, one award will be issued per application.

 -